C.R.A.F.T.

 Materials Needed

-• Medical syringe (This is a great deal for a pack of 10!)
+- Medical syringe (or Q-tips) (This is a great deal for a pack of 10!)

 Step 1 – Set up

 We always do this craft at our outdoor creative station.
-Sharpie markers and toddlers make a wee bit nervous inside!
-To set up for this craft, all you need to do is put a peice of cardboard or cereal box inside of the t-shirt so that the colors don’t bleed through.
+Sharpie markers and toddlers make me a wee bit nervous inside.
+To set up for this craft, all you need to do is put a piece of cardboard or cereal box inside of the t-shirt so that the colors don’t bleed through to the back side of the shirt.
 I actually used a random left over gift bag and a plastic folder I had laying on my desk.
 Almost anything will work!

 Step 2- Color

 Let the kiddos go wild with the Sharpie markers.
-The scribble look turns out surprisingly well, so let the kiddos whatever they want!
+The scribble look turns out surprisingly well, so let the kiddos do whatever they want!
+My son was into dots.
+It really doesn’t matter!

 Step 3 – Squirt rubbing alcohol

 Pour rubbing alcohol into a plastic cup to make filling the syringe easier.
 Once the syringe is full of rubbing alcohol squirt it on the Sharpie marker!
 My 4 year old did this step all by himself, while my 2 year old needed help filling the syringe.
-I have also used Q-tips or even simply dripped rubbing alcohol onto the t-shirts from the bottle.
+If you don’t have a syringe on hand, consider using cotton swabs, a spray bottle or even simply dripped rubbing alcohol onto the t-shirts from the bottle.
 The syringe is by far the easiest and most fun method with kids.
 Also, Step 2 and 3 can be done interchangeably.

 Step 4 – Heat set

 Once the rubbing alcohol dries, throw the shirts in the dryer for 20 minutes to heat set the ink.
-You could also use an iron if that’s easier.
+You could also use a hot iron on the highest heat setting if that’s easier.

 Step 5 – Repeat